hazelcast/hazelcast-cpp-client/README.md

 You can listen to map-wide or entry-based events by using the functions in the `EntryListener` interface.
 To listen to these events, you need to implement the relevant `EntryListener` interface.

 An entry-based event is fired after the operations that affect a specific entry.
 For example, `IMap::put()`, `IMap::remove()` or `IMap::evict()`.
 You should use the `EntryListener` type to listen these events.
-An `EntryEvent` object is passed to the listener function.
+An `EntryEvent` object is passed to the listener callback method.

 See the following example.